-Variance #1: Without the approved variance, a gate in the rear-yard fence would be required.
+Variance #2: Without the approved variance, a gate in the rear yard fence would be required.
 Approval of the variance will allow the applicant to construct a fence without a gate, while still maintaining compliance with applicable zoning regulations.
-Approval of this variance allows for a similar development to be built on Lot 13 (compared to the other lots in the subdivision).
+Approval of this variance allows for a similar home to be built on this lot (compared to the other lots in the subdivision).